The Gap Between Rich And Poor Americans' Health Is Widening

 "Income inequality is at the bottom of this," he says.
 "We need to target and attack [it] aggressively.
 Not only in this country, but worldwide."

 Susie Neilson is an intern on NPR's Science Desk.
-Find her on Twitter here: @susieneilson.
+Find her on Twitter here: @susieneilson